 Related to that; a lot of just plain animals can be pretty exciting, and not every encounter needs to be a combat encounter.
 While you may not need to get all violent slaying the ravenous raccoons who sneak into your camp at night to eat your rations, it could still add an interesting challenge to the game.
 And a pack of wolves or a pride of lions or herd of over-protective mother elephants should be a touch-and-go situation for any actual person to have to deal with.

 4) The Multiverse.
-"Planes" of existance is really a D&D term.
-I've never heard anyone else talk about fantasy realms, or other dimensions, or what have you as "planes."
-It appears Gygax borrowed the term from theosophy--although maybe he got that himself from Lovecraftiana (Lovecraft notoriously loved to refer obliquely to theosophists as being "clued in" to his Mythos, at least somewhat.)
+"Planes" of existence is really a D&D term.
+I've rarely heard anyone else talk about fantasy realms, or other dimensions, or what have you as "planes."
+It appears Gygax borrowed the term from theosophy—although maybe that still comes through a filter of Lovecraftiana (Lovecraft notoriously loved to refer obliquely to theosophists as being "clued in" to his Mythos, at least somewhat.)
 Despite the label, however, most D&Dish planes have at their roots either classical or Norse mythology, or Judeo-Christian cosmology, or something similar.
 Because of that, although somewhat specific to D&D and esoteric, they're also pretty familiar to fantasy fans already from their more classical sources.